Dayna Frank: National Independent Venue Association (NIVA)

 NIVA immediately went to work to become the team that organized lobbying and grassroots efforts to pass the bipartisan Save Our Stages Act, which became the Shuttered Venues Operators Grant Program, that was signed into law as part of the second COVID-19 Relief Bill on December 27, 2020.

 This process led to over 2 million letters from music fans being delivered to Congress.

 On June 18, 2020, 600 artists, including Dave Grohl of Foo Fighters, Mavis Staples, Lady Gaga, André 3000, Coldplay, Willie Nelson, Billie Ellish, Gary Clark Jr., Robert Plant of Led Zeppelin, Miranda Lambert, Billy Joel, Earth Wind & Fire, Kacey Musgraves, Leon Bridges, Wyclef Jean, Bon Iver, Jay Leno, Tiffany Haddish, Jeff Foxworthy, Jerry Seinfeld, and Tig Notaro, issued a letter to Congress asking legislators to provide financial support for independent venues and promoters.

 October 16–18, 2020 NIVA and YouTube hosted the #SOSFest which Billboard called the most star-packed, culturally consequential music experience of the pandemic.
 Stars ranging from Billie Eilish to Dave Matthews and 33 others performed live stream sets from 25 independent venues across America hosted by Reggie Watts to raise $1.8 million for NIVA's efforts.

 Minnesota Senator Amy Klobuchar was a champion on the Save our Stages act, which was co-led by Republican Senator John Cornyn, that provided $15 billion in funding to independent venues, promoters, and festivals in all 50 states and Washington D.C.

 “Live venues were among the first businesses to close down from the pandemic and the last to reopen.
 As I worked to pass the Save Our Stages Act, Dayna Frank was a crucial partner in fighting to ensure independent venues could stay afloat, including our beloved First Avenue,” Klobuchar said in a statement.

-Frank said of Klobuchar "Senator Klobuchar heard our call and worked tirelessly across the aisle to pass the Save Our Stages Act.
-This crucial emergency funding helped us persevere through an incredibly trying time, and now I am proud to say First Avenue is open for business and serving the community we love, bringing back jobs, and welcoming fans by the tens of thousands.”